-If you wish to protect the Parent Partition (also known as the Management Operating System), additional steps are required so that the network traffic is not inspected twice.
+To protect the Parent Partition (also known as the Management Operating System), additional steps are required so that the network traffic is not inspected twice.

-It's recommended to choose one of the following options:
+It is recommended to choose one of the following options:

 - Do not use intrusion prevention in the parent partition. - Use intrusion prevention in the parent partition, but use the firewall policy assigned to the agent in the parent partition to bypass incoming and outgoing traffic for the IPs of the VMs being hosted.